nilstenpas/gittrial/README.md

 # gittrial
-this is was git trial
+this was a git trial